 We’re all born naked and the rest is… trying to find ways to constantly stay naked.

 At least if you are a gay man.
 Gay men love being naked more than Liza Minnelli loves marrying them.
 But this isn’t always the case for everyone.
+Not all of us are comfortable enough to take it off.
 Some of us deal with body issues, being shy, or being uncomfortable in our own skin.
 This can come from years of bullying, abuse, traumatizing experiences in the junior high gym locker room (gay gasp!) or looking different from society’s strict and often unattainable standards of beauty.
 And that sucks.
 But not in a good way.

 Sometimes it’s hard (read: throbbing) to overcome stigmas or things we ‘hate’ about our bodies.
 It seems like we’re always too fat or not muscular enough or too short and life would be perfect if we were only a tad taller or had a 6-pack or looked like that one guy in the gym showers…